 Again, let’s say I hadn’t entirely understood something of interest and felt a bugging sense of incompletion, along with my desire to conquer or map it out.

 After the experience, and by my typical impulse, I’d hunt incessantly for the next connecting piece of the ‘understanding puzzle’.
 Except, it was far too often from within the memory records, as I’ve already laid out.
 Or better put, rather than allow new experiences to freshen things up, I’d stay scratching the same old itch by indulging in episode reruns day in and day out.
 It was an obsession that halted progress in real life.

 Also, over the last decade, my field of interest shifted towards the world of psychology and it’s now where most of my energy goes.
 I suppose you could say it was my late calling or blooming.
 But it is also a solid one that suits my built-in bits and pieces perfectly.

-So on the other hand, the less appealing vast technical world hand, or the world that processes relationships between material things, is a place I often struggled with.
+On the other hand, the less appealing, vast technical world hand, or the world that processes relationships between material things (engineering, architecture, etc.), is a place I often struggled with.
 That is, unless it had to do with bare basics or something that played a larger role in life from closer and more frequent exposures.
-Naturally, this is where my attraction for psychology was born.
-I always felt more at ease in the world of the mind, where I could lose myself in the unreal nature of my thoughts, ideas and dreams.
+Naturally, this is where my attraction for psychology was born as I always felt more at ease in the world of the mind, where I could lose myself in the unreal nature of my thoughts, ideas, and dreams.

 What is the Technical World?

 Technical knowledge covers mountains of info, and I don’t have enough years left to learn it all, nor even a small portion of it.
 Plus, it may be unending as one thing always leads to another.
 However, to maintain the little I know, there are times I need to revert to the mental archives on remembering an issue.